Semantic-driven Colorization: Introduction

 \section{Introduction}

-Colorization generates colors for the old black-and-white photos.
-Thanks to machine learning development, computers can handle the mentioned work surprisingly well.
+Colorization is to generate colors for the old black-and-white photos.
+Thanks to the breakthrough of machine learning in many computer vision tasks, computers can handle the mentioned work surprisingly well.
 The common approaches are data-driven automatic colorization and user-guided colorization.